 Mac Conwell is loaded with ideas about how to scratch your entrepreneurial itch.
-He’s journey from startup entrepreneur to startup investor is littered with loads of insights about how you can get started on your business idea.
+His journey from startup entrepreneur to startup investor is littered with loads of insights about how you can get started on your business idea.

 Currently, he’s a fund manager with the Maryland Technology Development Corporation, Mac helps to source, evaluate, and make investments in early-stage startup companies in the state of Maryland.

 Before investing in startups, he had two startups of his own.
 One was a crowdfunding platform that he pivoted into digital gifts, giving people the ability to buy a song on iTunes to give to another person.

 His second startup was an e-commerce startup to enable retailers to sell their products more easily from mobile devices.
 It failed and he explains why.

 This is one of those episodes that’s jam-packed with life-changing and time-saving advice like:

 - Why managing your emotions is the most important skill you can learn as an entrepreneur.